johannesprinz/blog/src/content/posts/writing-my-first-blog.md

   Written in [Ruby](https://www.ruby-lang.org/en/).
 - [Hugo](Hugo)

-I have settled with [Hugo](Hugo), as I am a fan of markdown for authoring and it had easy quick start guides in all areas I have either familiarity in or wish to learn more about.
+I have settled with [Hugo](Hugo), as I am a fan of markdown for authoring and it had easy quick-start guides in all areas I have either familiarity in or wish to learn more about.

 ### Setup authoring environment

 I work with a lot of frameworks and languages in my daily engineering workflow.
 Keep my main machine as clean as possible is very important to me.
-What I have found to keep the global scope of my machine clean and free of tooling and framework clutter is container based develop  ment.
+What I have found to keep the global scope of my machine clean and free of tooling and framework clutter is container based development.
 For this I use [Docker](https://www.docker.com/products/docker-desktop), [Visual Studio Code](https://code.visualstudio.com/) and the [Remote development container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 As it turns out [hugo has a development container](https://github.com/microsoft/vscode-dev-containers/tree/v0.158.0/containers/hugo).

 1. Follow the [Remote development in Containers](https://code.visualstudio.com/docs/remote/containers-tutorial tutorial to get setup.
 2. Setup your workspace and launch VS Code